versus-systems/tracker-web/README.md

 * `npm run tests`

 There is a small Cucumber feature suite set up with several features described.
-The application must be running/served for the feature tests to work.

-* `npm run start` - Start the webpack dev server in one terminal
 * `bin/cucumber` - Run the cucumber features in another terminal

 ### Interacting with the system